how feedback sentiment analysis can revolutionize customer service

 But is technology as insightful as it seems?
-The reality gap between sentiment analysis and customer feedback suggests there is more to understanding emotions than data models alone can deliver.
+The reality gap between sentiment analysis and genuine customer feedback suggests there is more to understanding emotions than data models alone can deliver.

-What is more, sentiment analysis evaluates written words but often misses the underlying emotions customers might not explicitly express.
+Furthermore, sentiment analysis evaluates written words but often misses the underlying emotions customers might not explicitly express.
 A simple statement like “It was okay” might appear neutral, yet the tone or intent behind it could indicate disappointment.
 Without additional cues like vocal inflexion or body language, the true sentiment remains hidden.

 And, to close this gap, here is what businesses can do: